 How do your days usually start?

 Oh, it depends on what I’ve got to do that day!
 But always with a coffee (or two) brewed on the hob with my Moka Pot! 😃

 Do you have a personal tips for keeping well during lockdown?

 A tricky question.
-I guess, for me, it’s about okay with yourself if you’re feeling a bit down sometimes, you can’t be bothered to ring anyone or you just want to binge-watch Netflix.
+I guess, for me, it’s about being okay with yourself if you’re feeling a bit down sometimes, you can’t be bothered to ring anyone or you just want to binge-watch Netflix.
 You don’t have to have baked loads of banana bread, started knitting or learnt a new language in Lockdown!
 Let yourself be with however you feel.
 You are enough and it’s okay to catch a break from the world.
-I have found that Lockdown is actually a very good excuse to do hibernate a bit!
+I have found that Lockdown is actually a very good excuse to hibernate a bit!

 Is there anything you have discovered that you would like to recommend?